kailey-nieves/MDEF-Website-Repository/docs/Term2/Remixing-Materials-.01.md

 Here some of Lara's work:
 <img src= "../../images/Lara Campos.png" alt="Photo of Lara Campos work">
 <img src= "../../images/Lara.png" alt="Photo of Lara Campos work">
-In this workshop, we learned about the origin of the materials we used in the workshop such as agar agr, gelatin, wax, resine, alginate and chloride.
+In this workshop, we learned about the origin of the materials we used in the workshop such as agar agar, gelatin, wax, resine, alginate and chloride.
 We did samples in the class w/ all the materials mentioned before, to see the different properties of each material after it dried.
 Lara told us to explore w/ the materials that we tried in the class, to keep exploring the possibilities of each.
 As exploratory material, I have decided to opt for creating bio-threads.
 For two years now, I have immersed myself in the world of research into materials based on organic waste.
 Bio-threads as such can be created with sodium alginate and calcium chloride, together with water.
 Pigments or other waste can be added to help its formation.
 I had never tried to create bio-threads before, since last December I participated in a workshop with an Argentine researcher named Carolina Etchevers.
 After this workshop, my interest in continuing to explore biothreads intensified and now I would like to continue exploring them.